 The Sarofim Vocal Competition is open to all high school age singers.
 Participants must be U.S. Citizens.
 Winners will be required to fill out a W-9 form and provide a social security number to receive prize money.
 Participation in the Sarofim Vocal Competition does not affect students’ eligibility for UIL or TMEA contests.

 Singers must perform THREE SELECTIONS from memory.
 Selections must meet the following criteria:

 - At least one of your three pieces must be in English.

 - At least one of your three pieces must be in a foreign language.

 - Your repertoire must include at least two classical style pieces (art songs or arias).
 The third selection can (but does not have to) be a musical theater piece.

 - One original score (or legally purchased pdf) of each selection must be provided to the judges.
 Printed copies of public domain music are acceptable.

 A $20 application fee, plus a $0.55 payment processing charge (total of $20.55) is required to register for the event.
 There are no additional charges for concerts, workshops or events.
 The collaborative pianist’s fees will be covered by Southwestern University.

 Space is limited to 25 singers, so apply early!
-Registration for 2015 will open in August.
+Registration for 2015 coming soon.